emory-libraries/dlp-curate/app/jobs/README.md

 ### [CreateDerivativesJob](https://github.com/emory-libraries/dlp-curate/blob/main/app/jobs/create_derivatives_job.rb)
 This is an overwrite of Hyrax' [CreateDerivativesJob](https://github.com/samvera/hyrax/blob/v3.4.1/app/jobs/create_derivatives_job.rb).
 This Job creates a Thumbnail from the image passed to it.
 The following are the changes made to the Hyrax version:
 - `#perform`: The generation of thumbnails using MiniMagick has proven problematic and the addition of error logging has been implemented because of it.
+[//]: (Deprecation Warning: As of Curate v3, Zizia will be removed.
+Bulkrax will become the lone importing tool, which means that the following section can either be eliminated completely or rewritten to describe Bulkrax' processing sequence.)
 ## Bulk Import Processing Sequence
 The following is each procedure in order of start to finish that a CSV uploaded to Curate Dashboard's "Import Content From a CSV" goes through.
 1. [`Zizia::StartCsvImportJob`](https://github.com/curationexperts/zizia/blob/v6.0.1/app/jobs/zizia/start_csv_import_job.rb)